Rory Storm

 Rory Storm (born Alan Ernest Caldwell; 7 January 1938 – 28 September 1972) was an English musician and vocalist.
-Born in Liverpool, Storm was the singer and leader of Rory Storm and the Hurricanes, a Liverpudlian band who were contemporaries of The Beatles in the late 1950s and early 1960s.
-Ringo Starr was the drummer for the Hurricanes before joining the Beatles in August 1962.
+Born in Liverpool, Storm was the singer and leader of Rory Storm and the Hurricanes, a Liverpudlian band who were contemporaries of the Beatles in the late 1950s and early 1960s.

 The Hurricanes were one of the most popular acts on the Liverpool and Hamburg club scenes during their existence, although their attempt at a recording career was not successful.
 They released only two singles (and one additional compilation track) during their early 1960s heyday, and none of their material made the charts.
 Their second and final single was a version of the West Side Story song "America", and was produced by the Beatles' manager Brian Epstein.

 Early years

 Rory Storm was the stage name of Alan Caldwell, born 7 January 1938, in Oakhill Park Estate, Stoneycroft, Liverpool to Violet (née Disley) and Ernest "Ernie" George W Caldwell.
 His father was a window cleaner by profession, and a part-time porter at the Broadgreen Hospital, often singing songs to patients.
-Storm had one sister, Iris Caldwell, who dated George Harrison when she was 12, and Paul McCartney, when she was 17.
+Storm had one sister, Iris Caldwell, who dated George Harrison when she was 12 (Harrison was then 14), and Paul McCartney, when she was 17.
 Iris later married Shane Fenton, later known as Alvin Stardust.
 Apart from music, Storm was interested in sports, particularly athletics; he ran for an amateur team in Liverpool, the Pembroke Harriers, and set the Pembroke Athletics and Cycle Club steeplechase record.
 Instead of being driven home after concerts in Liverpool, Storm preferred to run home.

 Storm played football regularly and was a good skater and swimmer (once swimming the 12.5-mile length of Windermere).
 Liverpool F.C. used to train at Melwood and he went to watch them in training, later putting up a large photo of himself training with the team on his wall at home.
 He was the captain of Mersey Beat magazine's football team, called the Mersey Beat XI.
 Storm was born with a stutter (a speech impediment), which did not affect his singing.
 Because of Storm's stammer, his friends never allowed him to tell a joke or to order a round of drinks, as it could take a long time.
 He became a cotton salesman (as was Paul McCartney's father, Jim) before forming a skiffle group.